christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 Wazuh Detection
        │
        ▼
-MITRE ATT&CK Mapping
+Detection Rule
        │
        ▼
+MITRE ATT&CK
+       │
+       ▼
-Security Context
+Analyst Context
 ```

+MITRE ATT&CK mapping does not automatically prove that an event is malicious.

-MITRE ATT&CK information helps analysts understand how observed behavior may relate to common adversary techniques.
+Instead, it helps the analyst understand how the observed activity may relate to known security behaviors.

-It does not automatically prove malicious intent.

-The event must still be evaluated in context.

 ---

 ## 📸 Evidence — MITRE ATT&CK Mapping

 ![Wazuh MITRE ATT&CK Mapping](../images/phase6-wazuh-mitre-mapping.png)

+The authentication event was reviewed alongside its MITRE ATT&CK information.

 **Result:** ✅ Authentication activity reviewed with MITRE ATT&CK context.